CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

     ![](../media/lab-07/image110.png)

-    Notice it is easy to copy visuals from an existing report and paste it to a report that connects to semantic model.
-Note that the table names, column names, measure names must be the same for copy and paste to work.
+    Notice it is easy to copy visuals from an existing report and paste them into a report that connects to the semantic model.
+Note that the table names, column names, and measure names must be the same for copy and paste to work.
 If they are not the same you may have an error, but this can be easily resolved.

-13. Navigate to **FAIAD.pbix** and select Sales over time line chart.
+13. Navigate to **FAIAD.pbix** and select Sales over the line chart.

 14. From the ribbon, select **Home -> Copy**.

 15. Navigate to **FAIADTemplate.pbix** and select the report canvas.

 16. From the ribbon, select **Home -> Paste**.
 Notice that the visual does not render.
-This is because currently semantic model does not create hierarchy from date field.
+This is because currently semantic model does not create a hierarchy from the date field.

 17. Let’s fix this.
-In **Visualization** panel, under **X-axis** delete **StartOfMonth**.
+In the **Visualization** panel, under **X-axis** delete **StartOfMonth**.

     ![](../media/lab-07/image113.jpg)